WordPress/wordpress-playground/README.md

 3. A PHP + WordPress WebAssembly bundle created using the emscripten toolkit.
 4. A service worker that loads the bundle and dispatches the regular HTTP traffic to the in-memory WordPress instance.

-The static files (.js, .css, etc.) are served from the host filesystem, not from the WebAssembly bundle.
+The static files (.js, .css, etc.) are served directly from the host filesystem, not from the WebAssembly bundle.

-The code is *heavily* inspired by https://github.com/seanmorris/php-wasm.
+The work is *heavily* inspired by https://github.com/seanmorris/php-wasm.

 ## Limitations